Insurance in India: Legal structure

-The Insurance Act of 1938 was the first legislation governing all forms of insurance to provide strict state control over insurance business.
+The Insurance Act of 1938 was the first legislation governing all forms of insurance and provided strict state control over the insurance business.
 Life insurance in India was completely nationalised on 19 January 1956, through the Life Insurance Corporation Act.
-All 245 insurance companies operating then in the country were merged into one entity, the Life Insurance Corporation of India.
+All 245 insurance companies operating in India at that time were merged into one entity, the Life Insurance Corporation of India.
+The general insurance business was nationalised in 1972 by forceful acquisition of 107 domestic and foreign companies providing insurance services in India.

+Before the 1938 Act, the industry operated under the provisions of the Indian Contract Act, 1872.

 Authorities

-The primary regulator for insurance in India is the Insurance Regulatory and Development Authority of India (IRDAI) which was established in 1999 under the government legislation called the Insurance Regulatory and Development Authority Act, 1999.
+The primary regulator for insurance in India is the Insurance Regulatory and Development Authority of India, which was established in 1999 through the Insurance Regulatory and Development Authority Act, 1999.